confluentinc/ducktape/README.md

 the `num_nodes` parameter to the Service base class's constructor.
 Then, in your Service's methods you'll have access to `self.nodes` to access the nodes allocated to your service.
-Each node has an associated `ducttape.cluster.RemoteAccount` instance which lets you easily perform remote operations such as running commands via SSH or creating files.
+Each node has an associated `ducktape.cluster.RemoteAccount` instance which lets you easily perform remote operations such as running commands via SSH or creating files.
 By default, these operations try to hide output (but provide it to you if you need to extract some subset of it) and *checks status codes for errors* so any operations that